LLMs as Hackers: Autonomous Linux Privilege Escalation Attacks: Discussion

+While it is tempting to humanize LLMs and watch the benchmark progress wondering ``\textit{why is it not picking up on that hint?}'', LLMs are not exhibiting human common sense as can be seen in the following examples.

+\emph{\textbf{Not using detected low-hanging fruits.}} Often the LLM was able to observe the root password in its captured output but failed to utilize it.
+One memorable example was \gptthree\ outputting the \verb|.bash_history| file containing the root password multiple times, picking up the password and \textit{grep}-ing for it in the same file, but not using it to achieve privilege escalation.
+We found similar occurrences with private SSH keys which were read but not used.

+\emph{\textbf{Thinking inside the box.}} Although LLMs were able to identify potential passwords in configuration files, e.g., for database users, they did not test those for password-reuse, i.e., if the root user was reusing one service account password.
+This ``out-of-the-box thinking'' occurs commonly during penetration-testing.
+We assume that nothing in the model was able to statistically map those occurrences to a privilege escalation path while humans were commonly able to do this.

-\paragraph{Oblivious LLMs.} All tested LLMs were repeating almost identical commands and thus wasted rounds as well as resources.
-Occurrences included repeated enumeration commands (\textit{``sudo -l''}, \textit{``cat /etc/passwd''}, or retesting the same credentials) or calling ``\textit{find}'' for locating files.
-The latter was often called with syntactical variations while keeping the semantics of the operation same, e.g., different order of parameters or using ``\textit{-perm u=s}'' instead of ``\textit{-perm /4000}''.
+\emph{\textbf{Ignoring Responses.}} All tested LLMs were repeating almost identical commands and thus wasted rounds as well as resources.
+Occurrences included repeated enumeration commands (\verb|sudo -l|, \verb|cat /etc/passwd|), retesting the same credentials, or calling ``\textit{find}'' for locating files.
+The latter was often called with syntactical variations while keeping the semantics of the operation the same, e.g., different order of parameters or using \verb|-perm u=s| instead of \verb|-perm /4000|.
+This indicates that LLMs were acting as stochastic parrots without deeper understanding of the uttered commands' semantics.

+Related to both this and the next topic, LLMs often threw away potential error messages by appending \verb|2>/dev/null| to generated commands.

+\emph{\textbf{Not heeding errors.}} Pen-testing is error prone and evaluated LLMs also created their share of errors.
+Typical problems occurring during runs include providing invalid parameters, using invalid URLs, or using non-existing docker images.
+One common example were LLMs trying to exploit \textit{tar} by adding the correct exploitation parameters but unable to provide valid standard parameters.
+While \textit{tar} was thus sufficiently ``armed'' for exploitation, the execution failed due to the invalid usage of \textit{tar} itself.
+Another example was \gptfour\ successfully downloading a python enumeration script but failing to execute it as the python binary within the VM was called \textit{python3} instead of \textit{python}.

+LLMs did not pick up those errors, nor did they try to correct invalid parameters even when the error indicated that the current command would be suitable for privilege-escalation.

-Another example are LLMs ignoring direct error messages, e.g., GPT-3.5 tried to keep using \textit{sudo} even when each invocation returned an error that the user is not included in the \textit{sudoers} file and thus now allowed to use \textit{sudo}.
+Another example of this is LLMs ignoring direct error messages, e.g., \gptthree\ tried to keep using \textit{sudo} even when each invocation returned an error that the user is not included in the \verb|/etc/sudoers| file and thus now allowed to use \textit{sudo}.

-Both occurrences happened even if the whole command execution history was included within the context as well as when using \textit{state-updates}.